biggie-boss/LoreRim/README.md

 ### Difficulty Changes

+- Taunting ACTUALLY matters now.
+Both player and NPC taunting increased to 30 seconds but reduced magnitude to 10%.
+However, you get an increase to spells too.
 - Afflicted are buffed.
 - Forsworn aren't as resistant to arrows anymore, but now they do more physical damage and are more resistant to non-arrows
 - Several boss fights are buffed such as Isran and Mercer